NickCMoore/harmonia-sinfonia/README.md

 - Dropdown and Page: Accessible via a bell icon in the navigation bar, with a dedicated page for a comprehensive list.

+### Responsive Design

+The platform is fully responsive, providing a seamless experience on both desktop and mobile devices:

+- Flexible Grid System: Uses Bootstrap’s grid system for a fluid layout.
+- Mobile Navigation: Collapses into a hamburger menu on smaller screens.
+- Touch-Friendly Elements: Designed with sufficient spacing for touch interaction.

 ### Colour Scheme

 - `#3B0D11` (Dark Burgundy): Used for the hover state of primary buttons.